Kitware/VTK/Wrapping/Python/README_WRAP.txt

 -------------------

 A method is not wrapped if
+1) its parameter list contains a pointer that isn't a vtkObject pointer, char pointer, or void pointer
-1) its parameter list contains a pointer/reference that is not a pointer/reference to a vtkObject
+2) its parameter list contains a reference that isn't a reference to a special vtk type like vtkVariant
-2) its parameter list contains a multidimensional array
+3) its parameter list contains a multidimensional array
-3) it returns a pointer/reference that is not a pointer/reference to a vtkObject and there is no entry in hints file
+4) it returns a pointer that is not a vtkObject pointer, char pointer, or void pointer, unless the method has an entry in the wrapping hints file
-4) it is an operator method (there should not be any of these in VTK)
+5) it is an operator method

 Unavailable classes